pveentjer/benchmarks/scripts/grpc/README.md

 Overview
 --------

-This directory provides scripts to benchmark gRPC using the `uk.co.real_logic.benchmarks.remote.LoadTestRig`.
+This directory provides scripts to benchmark gRPC using the `remote.io.aeron.benchmarks.LoadTestRig`.

-All benchmarks require two nodes: "client" and "server", where "client" is the `uk.co.real_logic.benchmarks.remote.LoadTestRig` that uses one of the `uk.co.real_logic.benchmarks.remote.message.transceiver` implementations under the hood, and the "server" is the remote node that pipes messages through.
+All benchmarks require two nodes: "client" and "server", where "client" is the `remote.io.aeron.benchmarks.LoadTestRig` that uses one of the `io.aeron.benchmarks.remote.message.transceiver` implementations under the hood, and the "server" is the remote node that pipes messages through.

 NOTE: It is advised to have "client" and "server" run on different machines.